brailsmt/clide/README.md

-Project to create a command line java project manager.
+Project to create a command line IDE.
 This is mainly due to the time it takes for maven to compile small changes in code and how poorly it integrates with vim/gvim.
+Along with a healthy distaste for one-size-fits-all IDEs.